joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/28/movies/pressure-review.html

 **In Argentina, U.S. Tech Billionaire Peter Thiel Finds An Escape**\
-`The billionaire’s new roots in Argentina are said to be partly motivated by concerns about the future of the United States and a shared ideology with Argentina’s right-wing leader.`\
+`The billionaire’s new roots in Argentina are said to be partly motivated by concerns about the future of the United States and shared beliefs with Argentina’s right-wing leader.`\
 https://www.nytimes.com/2026/05/28/world/americas/peter-thiel-argentina.html

 **The Long, Bitter Fight at the Park Slope Food Co-op**\